haye1996/infra-k8s/eks/README.md

+# Disclaimer
+This repository is for demonstration and educational purposes only.
+The code and documentation contained herein are not intended for commercial use without explicit approval from the repository owner.
+Any unauthorized commercial use is strictly prohibited.

 # EKS Infrastructure

 This directory contains the Terraform configuration for creating an Amazon EKS cluster with managed node groups and custom labels.